RecNes/Multi-device-RPi-status-monitor/README.md

 [![pages-build-deployment](https://github.com/RecNes/Multi-device-RPi-status-monitor/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/RecNes/Multi-device-RPi-status-monitor/actions/workflows/pages/pages-build-deployment)
 [![Pylint](https://github.com/RecNes/Multi-device-RPi-status-monitor/actions/workflows/pylint.yml/badge.svg)](https://github.com/RecNes/Multi-device-RPi-status-monitor/actions/workflows/pylint.yml)

+# Warning: Due to security considerations, it is recommended for personal/home use only.

 Version: 4.0.0

 This project provides a centralized web dashboard for monitoring the system metrics of multiple Raspberry Pi (or other Debian-based) devices.
 It uses a client-server architecture where lightweight clients send data from each monitored device to a central server, which then displays the information in a real-time web interface.